PhysicsOfMobility/ridepy/doc/overview.rst

 Quickstart
 ----------

-Here we will demonstrate how to run a simple simulation.
+In this section, we will demonstrate how to run a simple simulation.

-Note that several introductory notebooks for easy experimentation are available in the ``notebooks`` directory in the git repository, see also :ref:`first steps <first_steps>`.
+Note that several introductory notebooks for easy experimentation are available under ``doc/notebooks`` in the git repository, see also :ref:`first steps <first_steps>`.
+Alternatively you can directly have a look at them :doc:`here <notebooks>`.

 Generate requests
 ^^^^^^^^^^^^^^^^^